-High achievers from across the Wet Tropics World Heritage Area were honoured at the Wet Tropics Management Authority’s Cassowary Awards in Cairns on Saturday night.
+High achievers from across the Wet Tropics World Heritage Area were honoured at the Wet Tropics Management Authority’s Cassowary Awards in Cairns on 10 March.

 More than 200 members of the Wet Tropics community gathered at Tjapukai Aboriginal Cultural Park for the presentation of Cassowary Awards in eight categories, from a field of 47 nominees.